-1 Abdou Rahmane Sarr, a language instructor at the Baobab Centre in Dakar, assisted the translation of parts of Lamine Ndiaye's speech.
+Abdou Rahmane Sarr, a language instructor at the Baobab Centre in Dakar, assisted the translation of parts of 1 Lamine Ndiaye's speech.
 Otherwise, all translations from French and Wolof into English are the author's own.

 2 Across West Africa, griots serve as oral historians, genealogists, storytellers, praise singers, poets, and musicians.
+The Ndiaye surname totem is a lion.